Colorado Springs DMV Proceedings Attorney

 The sole purpose of the hearing is to determine if the police officer had a valid legal reason to stop you and to arrest you, and whether the test used to measure your blood alcohol content was sufficiently reliable to warrant suspension of your license.
 If you refused the test, it will also be determined whether the police officer properly advised you of the law before you declined to be tested.

-Steve will investigate the circumstances of your arrest with an eye to uncovering any deviations from proper procedure or possible malfunctions of testing equipment that could invalidate the arrest and save your license, and will make appropriate arguments at your hearing.
+Steve will investigate the circumstances of your arrest with an eye to uncovering any deviations from the proper procedure or possible malfunctions of testing equipment that could invalidate the arrest and save your license and will make appropriate arguments at your hearing.

 If you have accumulated a certain number of points on your license within a specified period, your license can be suspended.
 Point suspensions are based on DMV records which can be inaccurate.
 Having an attorney representing you can be beneficial in demonstrating errors and can help minimize the negative consequences of a suspension by arguing for a provisional license that will allow you to continue working.